-Persistent and intense stress, commonly referred to as 'minority stress' (Box 4), can arise from various sources such as stigma, discrimination, social exclusion, poverty, violence and a lack of access to health care and other essential services.
+Persistent and intense stress, commonly referred to as 'minority stress' (Box 4),121 can arise from various sources such as stigma, discrimination, social exclusion, poverty, violence and a lack of access to health care and other essential services.
 Such factors can stem from inequities, injustice and human rights violations and may increase the concurrent risk of mental health issues and tobacco use in marginalized populations.
 Additionally, individuals belonging to more than one marginalized communities such as LGBTI+ people with mental health conditions face compounding discrimination and exacerbating inequalities.

-These hostile environments, in turn, drive or trap people in poverty through unemployment, under-employment, disability, illness or high spending on tobacco, alcohol or other harmful substances.
-Without interventions, the vicious cycle can continue throughout life, with a risk of intergenerational impacts such as maternal depression affecting a child's development.119,120,121 communities, including poor people, LGBTI+ individuals, indigenous populations and people with mental health conditions.
+These hostile environments, in turn, drive or trap people in poverty through unemployment, underemployment, disability, illness or high spending on tobacco, alcohol or other harmful substances.
+Without interventions, the vicious cycle can continue throughout life, with a risk of intergenerational impacts such as maternal depression affecting a child's development.
+122,123,124